Post Summary: Fun things to do in Sandpoint, Idaho, that are adventurous, yummy, and unique.

 With four breweries to choose from, you can easily tour all the breweries in Sandpoint in one day.
 Each one has its own distinct vibe and will appeal to different beer lovers/travelers.
 Laughing Dog Brewery is located in Ponderay, the small town next to Sandpoint, but seeing that it’s a seven-minute drive from downtown Sandpoint, that shouldn’t be a problem.
 Operating since 2005, you might have already seen their most popular beer, the Huckleberry Cream Ale.

 The three other breweries are all in town and within a 6-10 minute walk of each other.
-There’s no official tour to go on, so lace up your walking shoes, use Google Maps, and taste the best of Sandpoint beer at your own leisure.
+There’s no official tour to go on, so lace up your walking shoes, open up Google Maps, and taste the best of Sandpoint beer at your own leisure.
 Matchwood Brewing is a hip brewery with a fantastic eating area and family-friendly vibe, Mick Duffs Brewing Company is a classic brewpub located in the old Federal Building and a favorite amongst locals, and Utara Brewing Company is a low-key neighborhood brewery that offers tasty Indian food with their IPA’s.
 You can also add in Idaho Pour Authority, a taproom that showcases 16 rotating craft beers.

 TRY THE BEST COFFEE IN NORTH IDAHO